-As of March 31, 2014, we had cash, cash equivalents and investments totaling \$92.9 million compared to \$103.7 million as of December 31, 2013.
+As of June 30, 2014, we had cash, cash equivalents and investments totaling \$92.3 million compared to \$103.7 million as of December 31, 2013.
 The decrease was primarily attributable to cash required to fund our continuing operations, as we continue our research, development and pre-commercialization activities.
-We anticipate that our existing capital resources plus additional cash available under our Amended Loan Agreement with Hercules, will permit us to meet our capital and operational requirements through at least 2015, excluding any potential proceeds from milestones associated with our collaboration with Grünenthal, additional financings or other corporate partnerships.
-We base this expectation on our current operating plan, that assumes an NDA approval in the third quarter of 2014, and a Zalviso commercial launch in the first quarter of 2015.
+We anticipate that our existing capital resources will permit us to meet our capital and operational requirements through at least 2015, excluding any potential proceeds from milestones associated with our collaboration with Grünenthal, additional cash available under our Amended Loan Agreement with Hercules conditioned upon FDA approval of Zalviso, additional financings or other corporate partnerships.
+We base this expectation on our current operating plan that assumes FDA approval of Zalviso and a Zalviso commercial launch in 2015.
 These assumptions may change as a result of many factors.
-For example, the FDA may delay the approval of Zalviso, or may never approve Zalviso.
+For example, We may not be able to adequately address the issues raised by the FDA in the Zalviso CRL, we may be unable to resubmit the Zalviso NDA by the end of 2014, the FDA may further delay the approval of Zalviso or may never approve Zalviso.
 Our existing capital resources may not be sufficient to fund our operations until such time as we may be able to generate sufficient revenues to sustain our operations if these delays are substantial.

 In December 2013, we announced a commercial collaboration with Grünenthal, covering the territory of the European Union, certain other European countries and Australia for Zalviso for potential use in pain treatment within or dispensed by a hospital, hospice, nursing home or other medically supervised setting.
 We retain all rights in remaining countries, including the United States, Asia and Latin America.
-Under the terms of the agreement, we received an upfront cash payment of \$30.0 million.
-We are eligible to receive approximately \$220.0 million in additional payments, based upon research, development, regulatory and manufacturing efforts and net sales target achievements.
+Under the terms of the agreement, we received an upfront cash payment of \$30.0 million, and are eligible to receive a milestone payment of \$5.0 million related to the MAA submission, which occurred in July 2014.
+We are eligible to receive an additional \$15.0 million milestone payment upon the approval of the MAA.
+After approval, we are eligible to receive approximately \$200.0 million in additional milestone payments, based upon successful regulatory and product development efforts and net sales target achievements.
 Grünenthal will also make tiered royalty, supply and trademark fee payments in the mid-teens up to the mid-twenties percent range, on net sales of Zalviso in the Grünenthal territory.

 In December 2013, we entered into an amended loan and security agreement, or the Amended Loan Agreement, with Hercules Technology II, L.P. and Hercules Technology Growth Capital, Inc., collectively referred to as Hercules, under which we may borrow up to \$40.0 million in three tranches, represented by secured convertible promissory notes.
 The agreement amends and restates the loan and security agreement with Hercules dated as of June 29, 2011, or the Original Loan Agreement.
 We borrowed the first tranche of \$15.0 million upon closing of the transaction on December 16, 2013 and used approximately \$8.6 million of the proceeds from the first tranche to repay our obligations under the Original Loan Agreement with Hercules.
-We plan to use the proceeds of the remaining tranches to provide additional funding for the commercialization of Zalviso, as a potential source of funding for clinical trials for other development programs in our pipeline and for general corporate purposes.
-The second tranche of \$10.0 million can be drawn, at our option, any time prior to June 30, 2014.
-The third tranche of \$15.0 million, can be drawn at any time between December 15, 2014 and March 15, 2015, but only if we have obtained approval for Zalviso from the FDA.
+On June 16, 2014, we borrowed the second tranche of \$10.0 million, which we plan to provide additional funding for the commercialization of Zalviso, as a potential source of funding for clinical trials for other development programs in our pipeline and for general corporate purposes.
+The third tranche of \$15.0 million, can be drawn at any time between December 15, 2014 and March 15, 2015 but only if we have obtained approval of Zalviso from the FDA.